 It’s no secret that you need some upsets sprinkled throughout your bracket.
 The key is knowing when to take chances and when to go with chalk.

-We all know a No. 1 has never lost to a No. 16 and rarely does a No. 2 go down to a No. 15.
-In fact, No. 2 seeds have won 93.9% of their first round games (124-8).
+A No. 1 has lost to a No. 16 just once and rarely does a No. 2 go down to a No. 15.
+In fact, No. 2 seeds have won 94.1% of their first round games (128-8).
 Do yourself a favor and avoid picking first round upsets with a No. 1 or No. 2 involved.

 The majority of first round upsets come in games involving teams seeded 5-8.